mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the market for many years, but has recently been at the center of controversy as several of its starships have suffered serious defects.
-Poor build quality and lack of attention to detail have been blamed for the loss of several military and civilian starships, and General’s fortunes have declined accordingly.
+Poor build quality and lack of attention to detail have been blamed for the loss of several military and civilian starships, and General's fortunes have declined accordingly.
 There are rumors that General may shed its shipbuilding interests in some regions or may lose its Navy contracts if it does not meet new tighter standards.

 GESCHICHTKREIS STERNSCIFFBAU AG
-Abbreviated to GSbAG and commonly referred to as ‘Gasbag’ Geschichtkreis Sternschiffbau AG claims to have been founded in –2438 by the amalgamation of several Terran manufacturing firms.
+Abbreviated to GSbAG and commonly referred to as 'Gasbag' Geschichtkreis Sternschiffbau AG claims to have been founded in –2438 by the amalgamation of several Terran manufacturing firms.
 The earliest record of its existence is a contract with the Sylean